Annual membership is voluntary.

 All thermostats are shipped to Tri-Arrow Industrial Recovery Inc. where they are counted, documented and dismantled.
 The glass, plastic and metal components are separated and sent for recycling.
 The program recycles 100% of the material recovered.

-Tires collected during our Tire Collection Month each May are transported to Target Recycling/Island Tire Recycling in Chemainus.
-These old tires are processed into “crumb rubber” which in turn become everything from school running tracks and speed bumps to roofing tiles and railway ties.
+Tires collected during our Tire Collection Month each May are transported to Western Rubber in Delta.
+Old tires are processed into “crumb rubber” which becomes everything from school running tracks and speed bumps to roofing tiles and railway ties.

 Smoke alarms, CO alarms and combination smoke and CO alarms are collected, boxed and picked up by Product Care.